phorward/libphorward/doc/phorward.md

 **Definition:**

-pboolean pccl_parse( pccl* ccl, char* ccldef, pboolean extend )
+pccl* pccl_parse( pccl* ccl, char* ccldef, pboolean extend )

 **Usage:**

-Parses the character-class definition provided in *ccldef* and assigns this definition to the character-class *ccl*. *ccldef* may contain UTF-8 formatted input.
+Parses the character-class definition provided in *ccldef* and assigns this definition to the character-class *ccl*.

+If *ccl* is NULL, a new character-class with the PCCL_MIN/PCCL_MAX configuration will be created.

+*ccldef* may contain UTF-8 formatted input.
 Escape-sequences will be interpreted to their correct character representations.

 A typical character-class definition simply exists of single characters and range definitions.
 For example, "$A-Z#0-9" defines a character-class that